Foreigner series: Introduction

 After an initial period of peaceful co-existence, cross-cultural misunderstandings lead to the War of the Landing.
 Despite their vast technological advantage the colonists lose, and swiftly.
 In the aftermath of the war, the atevi government abandons the island of Mospheira to allow the establishment of an enclave for the human colonists.
 Only one human, the paidhi (interpreter), is allowed to live among atevi and learn one of their languages.
 All communication between the atevi and the humans is via this single point of contact.

 On the island of Mospheira the colonists prosper.
-As part of the treaty of the landing that ceded Mospheira to humans a succession of paidhiin broker a slow, careful, managed transfer of technology to the atevi, all the while creating dictionaries so that the next paidhi can further the work of understanding and technology transfer.
+As part of the treaty of the landing that ceded Mospheira to humans a succession of paidhiin broker a managed transfer of technology to the atevi, all the while creating dictionaries so that the next paidhi can further the work of understanding and technology transfer.

 Fast forward 200 years.
 The colonists on Mospheira are comfortable and self-absorbed.
 The atevi are close to technological parity, and have outpaced the humans in some areas.
 All seems peaceful and manageable.
 Against this background the main story of the first book of the series unfolds as, unknown to the main protagonist, paidhi Bren Cameron, Phoenix returns to orbit.

 The remaining books focus on the interrelations among Bren Cameron, Tabini (the aiji, the head of the most powerful atevi clan, keystone of the atevi western association, and thus effective supreme ruler of the atevi government), his atevi associates, the human enclave of Mospheira, the humans aboard Phoenix, and an alien presence in the nearer stars.

 The first eight books of the series are told exclusively from the viewpoint of Bren Cameron, the paidhi at the time of Phoenixs return.
 Starting with the ninth book, Deliverer, occasional passages are told from the point of view of Tabini's young son, Cajeiri, as he grows into maturity.